piotrC4/mqtt-rflink-bridge/README.md

 * All Homie buildin features (OTA,configuration)

 ## Limitations
-  * Command <code>10;rtsshow;</code> is not supported because response is too long for MQTT
-  * Raw debug messages are not supported for long codes because of MQTT message size limit in Homie implementation
+  * Raw debug messages are not supported for long codes because of MQTT message size limit in Homie implementation, JSON response may be broken

 ## Connections